internetfriendsforever/workshops.today/tutorials/01-drawing-graphics.md

 ## Create an HTML document

-1. Make a folder on your computer called `ppp`
+1. Make a folder on your computer called `code-drawings`
 2. Open the folder in the text editor
-3. Create a new file in `ppp` called `index.html`
+3. Create a new file in `code-drawings` called `index.html`
-  - Right-click `ppp` in the left-hand column
+  - Right-click `code-drawings` in the left-hand column
   - Click _New file_
   - Type in `index.html` and press return on your keyboard
 4. Write the following into the right-hand column: